-Each participant must conform to the requirements of the Consent to Participate, the WCDC Handbook, and the requirements set forth in his or her individualized treatment plan as outlined in their WCDC contract.

-Those responsibilities include attending court regularly, meeting with probation or case manager as directed, complying with toxicology screening as directed, attending all screenings, assessments and treatment services as directed, participating appropriately in treatment groups, engaging in pro-social activities, including employment or education pursuits, as appropriate, following all directives of the court and remaining drug and alcohol free.
-In WCDC, one of the paramount requirements of each participant is to be honest with the WCDC Team about compliance with treatment and supervision and to work with the team to deal with the difficult issues that addiction presents so that appropriate treatment interventions and responses can be put in place and monitored.
+Each participant must conform to the requirements of the Consent to Participate, the WCMHC handbook, and the requirements set forth in his or her individualized treatment plan as outlined in their WCMHC contract.
+Those responsibilities include attending court regularly, meeting with probation and clinical case manager as directed, complying with all psychiatric and psychological appointments and recommendations, engaging in individual therapy, complying with toxicology screening as directed, attending all screenings, assessments and treatment services as directed, participating appropriately in treatment groups, engaging in pro-social activities, including employment or education pursuits, if appropriate, following all directives of the court, and remaining drug and alcohol free.
+In WCMHC, one of the paramount requirements of each participant is to be honest with the WCMHC Team about compliance with treatment and supervision and to work with the team to deal with the difficult issues that mental illness presents so that appropriate treatment interventions and responses can be put in place and monitored.